-This is probably going to be the most boring section of move admin but perhaps the most important so be sure to cover all bases:
+This is probably going to be the most boring section of moving admin, but perhaps the most important, so be sure to cover all of your bases:

 Make sure you shut up shop when it comes to your home bills – notify your utility suppliers with the final date of your lease and be sure to close accounts.
 Main ones to think about are electricity, gas and water but don’t forget the pesky things like internet, TV contracts, water deliveries etc.

-2. My pension pleeease (unless you plan to return…)
+My pension please (unless you plan to return…)

 If you wish to claim your MPF before leaving HK, the necessary application forms will be available from your pension holder.
 Finer details may vary, but all require a photocopy of your HKID and satisfactory proof that you intend to leave permanently (if you’re returning to your country of origin, a passport copy and forwarding address should suffice) as well as your bank details including the swift code.
 You will also need to make a declaration confirming your move, which can be easily organised at a Public Enquiry Service Centre.
 Simply drop in and they will allocate you a time slot.
 Once the application is complete, it should take one month for the money to arrive in your account (time for a shopping spree?).
 Remember, you can only claim your pension due to permanent departure from HK once, so think carefully about the likelihood of your return.

 Naturally, if you intend to bid farewell to Honkers, you’ll need to give your landlord the required notice and ensure your flat is spick and span for inspection.
 All being well, your deposit should be returned to you within 10 – 15 working days of vacating.
-No doubt, you will have accumulated more junk than first thought, so give yourself sufficient time to ship or chuck.
-Asia Expat or Swap It HK on Facebook can help to free you of superfluous goods but if it’s from IKEA, don’t expect more than pocket money.
+No doubt, you will have accumulated more junk than first thought, so give yourself sufficient time to ship, chuck or donate.
+Asia Expat or Marketplace on Facebook can help to free you of superfluous goods but if it’s from IKEA, perhaps don’t expect more than pocket money.
 Alternatively, use your move as an excuse to get the girls round, open a bottle of wine and let them fight over your treasures.
 You’ll be surprised how sought-after extension leads, tea lights and tins of tomatoes are!

 Another thing that’s worth thinking about is any insurance policies you currently have in place.
 If these are arranged through your company, you’re in luck as they will probably cease with your contract but if you set them up on your own, be sure to cancel them – home, health, travel etc. Most of them won’t be transferrable and don’t take the risk – travel insurance companies are pretty strict on where your trips originate from…